jairov4/firevm/README.md

 The PoC was tested on CentOS 8.

+### Filesystem interface

+Docker images can include the Linux kernel and optionally a linux kernel can be injected by using the `--kernel` option and specifying a separated docker image for it.
+Any case, FireVM expects by default the following files:

+- Kernel image: `/boot/vmlinuz`
+- initramfs image (optional): `/boot/initramfs`

 # Available Kernel Images

 They are Docker images holding kernel compiled and ready to use